dylan-lang/opendylan/documentation/library-reference/source/common-dylan/finalization.rst

 Finalization works through cooperation with the garbage collector.
-Objects that are no longer referenced by the application that created them will eventually be discovered by Dylan’s garbage collector and are then available to be reclaimed.
+Objects that are no longer referenced by the application that created them will eventually be discovered by Dylan's garbage collector and are then available to be reclaimed.

 By default, the garbage collector reclaims such objects without